Mohamed00Abdelmonem/Dj-Vue-Task-BrainWise-/README.md

 ### Authentication
 - **JWT-Based Token Authentication**: Secure API endpoints by requiring valid tokens for access.
 - **Token Expiry**: Tokens expire after a predefined time to enhance security.

-### Authorization
-- **Role-Based Access Control (RBAC)**:
-  - Admin: Full access to all features.
-  - Manager: Can manage companies, departments, and employees but cannot modify system settings.
-  - Employee: Can only view their own details and update personal information.

 ### Data Protection
 - Sensitive information (e.g., passwords) is stored securely using hashing algorithms.